Office of Disability Resources

 Belk Library and Information Commons provides assistive technology for use within the library as well as for check out.
 The Assistive Technology Room is located on the first floor of the library, and the website contains details regarding software and equipment that is available.
-The library also provides technology that can be borrowed and a complete list of available items can be found in the library catalog.
+The library also provides technology that can be borrowed.
+For details on available items, contact the library's Technology Checkout Desk.

 Universally designed stations include: height adjustable table, Dell computer, 24 inch Dell widescreen monitor, large letter keyboard, track ball mouse, and Canon CansoSCan LiDE 25 scanner with built in OCR.
 Software includes Jaws, Magnifier and Natural Reader.
-Use the map below to find these workstations on campus.
+Workstations are marked on the map below.

 Mac workstations are equipped with built in accessibility features including: screen magnification, dictation, Voice Over and uses a simplified user interface.
 View a current list of lab locations.

 Closed circuit televisions (CCTV) include a video camera and attached monitor.
 Material can be placed under the video camera and the image is magnified to the desired zoom level and displayed on the monitor.
 Color, contrast and highlight features are available across different CCTVs.
 Use the map below to find CCTVs on campus.

 Use the map below to locate a variety of accessibility resources on campus.
 Click the arrow/box icon in the upper left corner of the map to display the layer options - here you can choose what type of accessibility resource you need and see markers on the map for the locations.
 Check back as we'll be adding new locations regularly!